Get

 A skin-prick test is a popular method of diagnosing a dog allergy.
 An allergist places a sample of dog allergens on your skin and pricks it with a needle to introduce it to your body.
 After several minutes, an allergic reaction may appear, confirming your sensitivity to dogs.

 A test for your allergy is crucial.
-You may think you have dog allergies, but another environmental factor could be behind the reaction, such as outdoor pollen your dog carries on their coat.
+You may think that you have dog allergies, but another environmental factor could be behind the reaction, such as outdoor pollen that your dog carries on their coat.

 Which Dogs Are Considered Hypoallergenic?

 The breeds commonly touted as hypoallergenic are typically low shedders and minimal droolers.
-There’s little focus on actual allergen production, as Labs rarely make the list of most allergy-friendly dogs despite having fewer allergens than most breeds.
+There is little focus on actual allergen production, as Labs rarely make the list of most allergy-friendly dogs despite having fewer allergens than most breeds.
+Instead, allergy sufferers look for breeds less likely to spread allergens through shed hair, dander, and drool.

-Some of the most popular varieties include:
+The most popular varieties include:

 bichon-frise-dog-in-a-studio

-Image Credit: Vojce, Shutterstock
+Image By: Vojce, Shutterstock

-How to Live with a Dog and Allergies
+How to Live With a Dog and Allergies

 As many experts would suggest, the easiest and most dependable way to get over dog allergies is to remove the dog from your home.
-Of course, that’s a non-option for devoted dog lovers who have made their furry friend a part of the family, so looking for compromises is an understandable approach.
+Of course, that’s a non-option for devoted canine lovers who have made their furry friend a part of the family, so looking for compromises is an understandable approach.

 Talking with your doctor to confirm your allergies is an excellent first step in managing your sensitivity.
 They can provide solutions like allergy shots to lower your sensitivity or steroid and antihistamine treatments to reduce physical signs.